 - A copy of a recent bank statement (from within the last 3 months)

-Applications will be shortlisted, and finalists selected will be asked to present their proposal to the New Anglia LEP Board in July.
+Applications will be shortlisted, and as part of decision making applicants may be asked to present their proposal to the New Anglia LEP or to provide additional information such as a detailed work plan.

 Applicants must have appropriate systems in place to be able to effectively monitor the outcomes of funded projects.